o3de/o3de.org/content/docs/userguide/set-sky-box-angle.md

 ---
-description: ' Use the Set Skybox Angle node in the &ALYlong; &script-canvas; editor to rotate the skybox around the z-axis. '
+description: ' Use the Set Skybox Angle node in the Amazon Lumberyard Script Canvas editor to rotate the skybox around the z-axis. '
 title: Set Skybox Angle
 ---